 You visit Dyker Heights and Bay Ridge for one reason only: the lavish Christmas decorations that are conjured up here from the end of November.
 A Dyker Heights Christmas Lights Tour will take you to the most beautifully decorated places in the neighbourhood.
 Entire streets are immersed in thousands of lights and decorations, so Christmas cheer is guaranteed!

 Sunset Park is where you will get the authentic Hispanic vibe in Brooklyn.
 It’s a nice area to walk around during the day and experience something totally different from Manhattan.
 Take the subway D, N or R to 36th Street and walk through 5th Avenue.
 This is also a good place to have lunch as there are many nice little restaurants.
-Try some Peruvian food at Super Pollo or for some delicious chorizo tacos head to Tacos Matamoros.
+Try some Peruvian food at one of the typical chicken restaurants, or for some delicious chorizo tacos head to Tacos Matamoros.
 Visit Sunset Park (the park with the same name as the neighbourhood), sit on the grass and enjoy the beautiful view of Manhattan (you can even see the Statue of Liberty).

 As a neighbourhood, Crown Heights is not a very interesting attraction in itself, but that doesn’t count for the number of attractions that can be found here.
 The Brooklyn Museum and Brooklyn Botanic Garden are located on the edge of this district and a little further away you will also find the Brooklyn Children’s Museum.

 The Brooklyn Museum is the second-largest museum in New York and contains a collection of one and a half million works.
 Some of the artists whose work can be found in the museum are Cézanne, Monet, Degas, Manet, Renoir, Kandinsky and Rembrandt.